flywheel-apps/fmriprep/README.md

 Steps 1 and 2 can be automatically carried out as [gear rules](https://docs.flywheel.io/hc/en-us/articles/360008553133-Project-Gear-Rules).

 These steps MUST be done in this order.
 Nifti file headers have significantly fewer fields than the DICOM headers.  ***This metadata is used to aid Flywheel's fMRIPrep gear when the data has not been BIDs Curated.
 Without this metadata, fMRIPrep will NOT run***

+## Running:

+To run the gear, select a session from the subject you wish to run fMRIprep on.
+### Inputs:

+You are allowed to specify a T1 and T2 structural image to use for fMRIPREP (in the event of multiple structurals present in the dataset).

 For more info, please refer to: http://fmriprep.readthedocs.io